mohamedriyas08091997-bit/portfolio-project/README.md

  What I Did
 - Selected 10 LinkedIn experts in B2B SaaS content strategy
 - Collected real LinkedIn posts from each expert
-- Organized posts into structured folders
+- Organized posts into structured folders in GitHub
-- Created a research repository for future playbook creation
+- Created a research repository for future content playbook

  Why I Chose These Experts
-I selected experts who actively create high-quality LinkedIn content and have real-world experience in building audiences and growing B2B SaaS businesses.
+ I selected experts who actively create high-quality LinkedIn content and have real-world experience in building audiences and growing B2B
+ SaaS businesses.

  Repository Structure
 - /research/sources.md → List of experts